wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 1.5.1 =
+- Fixed the inclusion of javascript file and upload gif due to mistake in adding the files to the repository.

 = 1.5 =
 - Added front end video uploader and front end editor functionality to allow users and/or other bloggers of your site to upload videos without having to have access to the dashboard.
 	- Control who is allowed to upload videos from the front end.